 How to talk about money

 Every household has to talk about money now and again and it can be a bit awkward sometimes.
-So, if you need to have a conversation about big budget buys or lending cash to a family member – we’ve got some simple tips which could help you maintain a happy home.
+So, if you need to have a conversation about budgets, splitting bills or borrowing cash – we’ve got some simple tips which could help you maintain a happy home.

 Know what to talk about